Medical Malpractice & Hospital Negligence Attorney Representing Injured Plaintiffs Nationwide

 Air Embolism may occur during surgery, or when an IV or catheter is placed into a blood vessel.
 From the initial injection, air in the blood can travel to the brain or the heart.
 They may result from improper tubing or improper priming.
 Improper tubing or catheter removal is another area of medical concern.

-Healthcare staff, including physicians and nurses, are trained to prevent air embolism, though injuries happen on daily basis.
+Healthcare staff, including physicians and nurses, are trained to prevent air embolism, though injuries happen on a daily basis.
 Air can enter veins or arteries through IV lines in the following ways:

 Nurses can monitor for air bubbles with a pulmonary artery catheter or ultrasound during surgery.
 Proper procedures and positioning is also important, and it is known that patients placed in a sitting position during IV procedures are at a greater risk for air embolism.